The Best Way to Navigate Estate Planning

 5. Designate Beneficiaries

 Ensure your retirement accounts, life insurance policies, and other financial assets have designated beneficiaries.
-This helps these assets avoid the probate process and allows for a more efficient transfer of wealth.
+This helps these assets avoid the probate process, allowing for a more efficient transfer of wealth.

 6. Plan for Incapacity